Arda-Mulissu

 Disappointed by this demotion, Arda-Mulissu was the chief orchestrator of a 681 BC conspiracy in which he and one of his younger brothers, Nabu-shar-usur, murdered Sennacherib in the hopes of seizing the throne.
 Sennacherib's murder turned some of Arda-Mulissu's supporters against him and his coronation was postponed.
 In the turmoil that followed, Esarhaddon marched on the Assyrian capital of Nineveh and successfully seized the throne.
 After their failure, Arda-Mulissu and Nabu-shar-usur fled to the Kingdom of Urartu in the north.
-According to the historian Movses Khorenatsi, there Nabu-shar-usur was made Bidaxsh and Arda-Mulissa's descendants became the Artsruni and Gnuni noble houses.